Contributing#

 -

-git add [modified files] git commit -m "Your commit message" git push
+git add [modified files] git commit -m "Short description of the change" git push origin my-feature-branch

 Test your code